csev/py4e/TRANSLATION.md

 http://do1.dr-chuck.com/pythonlearn/.

-In terms of licensing, since the book is CC-NC-SA, you do not need my permission to translate, produce, and distributed electronic copies of the book.
+In terms of licensing, since the book is CC-NC-SA, you do not need my permission to translate, produce, and distribute electronic copies of the book.
 You do need permission to sell printed copies of the translated book - which I am happy to give as long as the translation is complete and of high quality.